Menu

 Multi-language Translations

-Once the multi-language JSON is generated, the pricing plan card content will prioritize displaying according to that JSON.
-If you edit the pricing plan card and modify the "Display & Content" content, you should simultaneously update the multi-language JSON content.
+Once multi-language JSON is generated, the pricing plan card content will be displayed according to that JSON first.
+If you edit the pricing plan card and modify the content in Display & Content, you should simultaneously update the multi-language JSON.

 form 5